-Call of Duty Black Ops Cold War is the latest title from Treyarch, delivering a campaign, multiplayer content, and the world-renowned zombies modes that they became famous for.
-While it is a wonderful entry into the series – is it a good game?
-In this review, I will be covering all three – beware of spoilers.
+Call of Duty: Black Ops Cold War, the latest title from Treyarch, delivers a campaign, multiplayer content, and the renowned zombies mode.
+While it’s a great addition to the series, is it a good game?
+In this review, I’ll cover all three modes.
+Beware of spoilers.

-It seems like it was just yesterday when the Cold War ARG came online, having players deciphering codes and getting secret messages in the mail – all very Cold War-esque.
-But let’s go back even further to the trailer with the long forgotten interview with the Soviet defector Yuriy Bezmenov – who fled to the US to tell people what the Soviet Union’s ‘Grand Plan’ was with America.
-A very harrowing and emotional video that gives people a grim outlook on reality that was supposed to cast a very long and dark shadow on Perseus – the main antagonist of Black Ops Cold War, a Russian spy hiding in the US with plans to unveil something big.
-Or rather, that would be the case – if the campaign were better.
+It seems like just yesterday that the Cold War ARG came online, with players deciphering codes and receiving secret messages in the mail.
+The trailer featured an interview with Soviet defector Yuriy Bezmenov, who fled to the US to reveal the Soviet Union’s ‘Grand Plan’ for America.
+The harrowing video set the stage for Perseus, the main antagonist of Black Ops Cold War – a Russian spy hiding in the US with plans to unveil something big.
+However, the campaign could have been better.

 Featured Image by: Ronan Furuta @ Unsplash